HPSCTerrSys/TSMP2/README.md

 ## Quickstart

 > [!TIP]
 > The top-level TSMP2 script `build_tsmp2.sh` is a shell-based.
 However, the build-system itself is cmake-based.
 During execution, the CMAKE-command is printed.
-Thus, one can always reproduce the build command of the framework.
+If needed, one could always build the component model by using CMake directly instead of the top-level shell script.

 1. Clone this repository.